fez09/FPL-data-scraper/README.md

 ## Requirements
 Whatever is required by the openpyxl and tkinter modules, ie,
  - Windows/Mac device (The app won't work on Mac since I used pyinstaller on Windows to generate the executable.
-However you should still be able to run the code on a Mac device if you have Python)
+However you should still be able to run a revised code on a Mac device if you have Python)
  - Microsoft Excel 2010 or newer